-We compare the decay rates instead of the fidelity, as done in Ref.~\cite{Gambetta12}.
 As summarized in Table~\ref{tab:crosstalk}, the measured values of $\gamma_z$ are below $10^{-3}$ and within one standard deviation of zero.

-Correlation errors are shared between zones when running RB simultaneously.
-Ref.~\cite{Gambetta12} showed that correlated single-qubit errors can be identified by the outcomes in simultaneous RB experiments.
-The structure of the two-subsystem Clifford group $\mathsf{C}_1^{\otimes 2}$ leads to three distinct decay rates, two corresponding to individual errors on each qubit and the other corresponding to correlated errors,which are estimated by measuring the Pauli observables $\langle \mathds{1} Z \rangle$, $\langle Z\mathds{1} \rangle$, and $\langle Z Z \rangle$.
-For parallel two-qubit gates, there are still three different decay rates for $\mathsf{C}_2^{\otimes 2}$ but there are fifteen different Pauli observables.
+Correlation errors shared between zones are quantified by running RB simultaneously, first developed for SQ gates~\cite{Gambetta12}.
+For SQ gates, the structure of the two-subsystem Clifford group $\mathsf{C}_1^{\otimes 2}$ leads to three decay rates, two from individual errors on each qubit and the other from correlated errors, estimated by measuring the Pauli observables $\langle \mathds{1} Z \rangle$, $\langle Z\mathds{1} \rangle$, and $\langle Z Z \rangle$.
+For parallel TQ gates, there are still three decay rates for $\mathsf{C}_2^{\otimes 2}$ but there are fifteen different Pauli observables.
 Six of these observables decay due to errors occurring separately on the two pairs of qubits.
 These are the Pauli operators with the identity acting on one of the qubit pairs, and at least one Pauli Z acting on the other qubit pair, labeled as $\beta_{z, i}$ for $z=1,2$ and $i=1,2,3$.
 If standard RB assumptions hold, then $\beta_{z,i} = \alpha_{z}^{\textrm{both}}$ for all $i$.
 The remaining nine observables have at least one Pauli Z acting on each qubit pair and decay due to correlated errors between the two pairs of qubits, labeled as $\mu_{i,j}$.
 If there are no correlated errors then $\mu_{i,j} = \beta_{1,i} \beta_{2,j}$.
 The magnitude of correlation errors is quantified by

 for all Pauli observables.
-The results are summarized in Fig.~\ref{fig:correlations}, which plots $\delta_{i,j}$ for all nine values.
-The minimum uncertainty is $4.1\times10^{-4}$ over all correlation parameters, showing that they are within one standard deviation of zero.
+Fig.~\ref{fig:correlations} shows $\delta_{i,j}$ for all nine values.
+The minimum uncertainty is $4.1\times10^{-4}$ putting all measured values within one standard deviation of zero.